gatsbyjs/rfcs/text/docs-code-contributions.md

     - How to file an issue
     - How to label an issue
     - Free swag for contributors
+    - Contributing to the documentation
+        - Docs templates
     - Contributing to the repo
         - page includes moved content from "How to contribute" incl. starter library, website, everything that isn't docs (with a mention of plugins section).
-    - Contributing to the documentation
-        - Docs templates
+    - Setting up test environments (Wordpress, Contentful, etc.)
 - RFC process
 - Submit to Site Showcase
 - Submit to Creator Showcase